dxvC0des/rewiki/docs/Information/Commands.md

 --------------------------------------------------------------------------------------------------

-### TPA
+### Waypoints
-- /tpa [PLAYER NAME] - TPA's to a player.
-- /tpaccept - Accept's a TPA Request.
-- /tpadeny - Denies a TPA Request.
-- /tpahere [PLAYER NAME] - Sends a TPA Request to that player for them to come to you.
+- /wp - Opens the Waypoints GUI

+### Other / Additional Commands
+- /ver OR /version - Checks server version
+- /pl OR /plugins - Check currently installed plugins
+- /ping - See your current ping (ms)
+- /endlock status - Show if the end is locked or unlocked.